-- 4.4.5 The Municipal Manager must consider the appeal within six weeks from the date of the appeal and must notify the customer of his/ her decision within a reasonable time thereafter. - 4.4.6 After the disconnection of services by the Municipality, an increased deposit of a sum equal to two month's service levies may automatically be required in addition to a reconnection fee. - 4.4.7 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 4.4.8 Deposits received must be reviewed annually and a register should be maintained.
+- 4.4.9 Where the services are not readily available and the Municipality must incur additional costs to provide such services, the Municipality may require bank guarantees for the provision of municipal services. - 4.4.10 Deposits received must be reviewed annually and a register should be maintained.
 The total sum of deposits received shall constitute a short-term liability in the books of the Municipality.
 No interest shall accrue in favour of the depositors thereof upon termination of the debtor's agreement with the Municipality.
 The deposit will first be offset against any outstanding balance (if any) and then be refunded without interest to the customer.